sonic-net/sonic-mgmt/docs/testplan/platform/pmon-test-plan.md

 3. Perform the following steps for the list of the expected daemon
 	- Verify the daemon is running and report the daemon running status
-	- Restart the daemon
-	- Verify the daemon is running and report the daemon running status

 ## Test case # 2 Data for chassisd daemon
 ### Test objective